Written byVain Rowe

 The moving action does not delete the data on your Home Folder but only copies.
 When you ensure that your Mac works well on the new Home Folder, you can delete the original data on your Mac then.

 Step 2: Make Mac apply the new Home folder

 Since you have moved all data on the Home Folder to an external hard drive, now you need to make your Mac work fine with the new Home Folder.
 Just keep reading and do as follow to complete this task.

 - Click the Apple menu and select System Preferences.

 - Click Users & Groups, which are called Accounts in Mac OS X 10.5 and Mac OS X 10.6.

 - Click the padlock icon on the lower left of the Home window to unlock it with your admin account password.

 - Right-click the account that you moved to the Home folder, and then click Advanced Options.
-Please follow the guides to make changes, and do not makes additional actions in case unforeseen problems occur.
+Do not make any additional actions in case unforeseen problems occur.

 - In the Advanced Options window, click Choose and then locate the destination where you moved your Home folder.